-

 Sikh philosophy is clear: justice must be pursued through righteous means.
 There is no teaching within Sikhism that permits harming innocent people, provoking unrest, or undermining civil order.

-What Sikhs Were Chanting
+What Sikhs Were Chanting during the procession when challenged with the haka.

 Bole So Nihal, Sat Sri Akal is a declaration of faith and a greeting used by Sikhs worldwide.
 It means, “Whoever proclaims ‘Sat Sri Akal’ shall be fulfilled or blessed.”
 “Sat” means Truth.
 “Akal” means Timeless.
 The message is simple and universal: God is Truth, and Truth is Timeless.